 Idaho Power began the siting process in Oregon in 2010 and submitted an Application for Site Certificate (ASC) in October 2018.
 ODOE issued its recommendations on the application in a Draft Proposed Order (DPO) in May 2019.
 The DPO recommended that EFSC approve Idaho Power’s application.
 EFSC then held public hearings in each of the five counties in Oregon that B2H would cross: Morrow, Umatilla, Union, Baker, and Malheur.
 Members of the public had the opportunity to submit comments on the proposed transmission line at these hearings or during a 93-day public comment period that followed the release of the DPO.

-After the conclusion of the contested case, EFSC will issue a final decision and either approve or deny Idaho Power’s application to construct B2H.
+After the conclusion of the contested case, EFSC will issue a final decision and either approve or deny Idaho Power’s application to construct and operate B2H.

-More information on the EFSC process is available in ODOE’s Guide to Siting and Oversight of Energy Facilities.
+More information on the EFSC process is available on the EFSC website for B2H and in ODOE’s Guide to Siting and Oversight of Energy Facilities.